DanielGreco/Evolve/README.txt

-Open the FinalEVOLVE file in Google Chrome
+To play, open the HTP file with Google Chrome.